LINDA WERTHEIMER, HOST:

 AMOS: Thank you.

 WERTHEIMER: NPR's Deborah Amos, as you just heard, has just returned from a trip into northern Syria, into Aleppo Province.
 We'll more about that trip during the course of the week.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.